Are you contemplating the best place to put a rat trap in your home?

 Have rats infested your home and made it a war zone?

 Here are a few effective places to place a rat trap in your home.

 5 Best Places To Lay Down Your Rat Traps

 The first best place to put a rat trap is your kitchen because rats don’t only get attracted to security, warmth, and comfort.

-Their most prominent attraction is food, so you must protect every food source if you have rats invading your home.
+Their most prominent attraction is food, so you must protect every food source if rats invade your home.

 Therefore, your kitchen is a place of interest for rats.

 There are several places to lay a trap in your kitchen for rats; Along walls, under cabinets, close to the fridge, etc.

 Funny enough, while you are sleeping, rats will be roaming your home as if they paid the rent with you.
 These unwanted visitors lurk around looking for food and nesting items, and you can hear the sound of their activities.

-They immediately find access to your kitchen, and it becomes their favorite place to visit.
+They immediately find access to your kitchen, becoming their favorite place to visit.

 Usually, they use the route beneath your cabinet as a safe and secure access path.

 However, you can use this to your advantage.
 Place several rat traps under the kitchen cabinets because these rats can be intelligent to evade the traps.

 Interestingly, these rats know when something new is introduced to their environment.
 However, the kitchen can be different because most things will be new.